 Source: AccuraCast (9,000 citation sources), Writesonic (62 elements, 6 crawlers), AirOps (n=815,484)

-How GEO differs by AI platform
+How does GEO differ by AI platform?

 GEO is not uniform across AI systems.
 Platform architecture determines which signals reach the model.

 Google AI Overviews builds on Google Search infrastructure.
-Traditional SEO signals — backlinks, domain authority, structured data — transfer more strongly here than to any other AI platform.
+Traditional SEO signals (backlinks, domain authority, structured data) transfer more strongly here than to any other AI platform.
 Person schema and Article schema are relevant for Google AI Overviews in a way they are not for ChatGPT or Perplexity.

 Gemini uses Google infrastructure and shows citation patterns closer to Google AI Overviews than to ChatGPT or Perplexity.
 Standard SEO and GEO signals both apply.

-How to measure GEO performance
+How do you measure GEO performance?

 The available approaches: manual query testing (ask target questions directly in each AI platform and record citation sources), AI answer monitoring platforms (track which sources are cited in AI responses to a monitored keyword set), and share-of-voice tracking adapted for AI search.
 As of mid-2026, no single tool covers all four major platforms with equivalent depth.